-Key takeaway: For positions or employee schedules that do not actually require onsite work, offering remote or hybrid flexibility is good for employee morale and is a big selling point on recruiting passive talent.
-Giving workers flexible schedules and more say about when and where they work (thus empowering employees further and fostering a culture of trust) might even boost retention, reducing the talent churn, lengthening the employee life cycle, and easing the collective burden on your TA team.
+Key takeaway: For positions that do not actually require onsite work, offering remote or hybrid flexibility can empower employees and is a good selling point on recruiting passive talent.
+Giving workers more say about when and where they work might even boost retention, reducing the talent churn and easing the burden on your TA team.

 Internal Mobility is an Overlooked Opportunity

-One of the most effective ways employers can boost employee engagement and retention is by giving employees opportunities to learn, grow, and advance within the company's organizational culture.
+One of the most effective ways employers can boost employee engagement and retention is by giving employees opportunities to learn, grow, and advance within the organization.
 Jobvite’s 2022 Job Seeker Nation report notes that internal mobility lacks emphasis, as more than half (54%) of workers who are actively looking for a job have not looked at their current organization for a new position.
-This suggests many employers are failing to communicate about internal opportunities for professional development and personal growth or, even worse, failing to offer them in the first place.
+This suggests many employers are failing to communicate about internal opportunities or, even worse, failing to offer them in the first place.

-Key takeaway: TA teams can be proactive about internal mobility and make sure to integrate it into their workplace culture.
+Key takeaway: TA teams can be proactive about this.
 Create a strategic plan for communicating with employees about internal openings and the steps they can take to prepare for those openings (e.g. training/certifications needed, mentoring programs, virtual mock interviews, etc).
 Painting a picture of a viable future within your organization can improve engagement and keep employees around longer.
-Consider marketing your positions internally the way you do externally as a way to meet your internal business goals for very little extra effort.
-For example, several Brazen clients already host virtual career fairs for internal openings to educate people about internal mobility opportunities as part of their regular engagement efforts.
+Consider marketing your positions internally the way you do externally.
+For example, several Brazen clients host virtual career fairs for internal openings to educate people about internal mobility opportunities.

 Relationships Take Center Stage

 We’re all human—and, ultimately, employment is personal.
-That’s why the relationships between people (especially individual employees and their managers) matter so much.
+That’s why the relationships between people (especially employees and their managers) matter so much.
 But our relationship with technology is also growing and expanding exponentially.
 Harvard Business Review research shows that up to 65% of the tasks that a manager currently does has the potential to be automated by 2025.
-This creates the possibility that managers will become more ‘hands off’ and we think that would be a mistake, potentially leading to more employee disengagement.
-Positive relationships with management is the top factor in employee satisfaction (according to McKinsey) and directly linked with well-being and team performance.
+This creates the possibility that managers will become more ‘hands off’ and we think that would be a mistake.
+Relationship with management is the top factor in employee satisfaction (according to McKinsey) and directly linked with well-being.

 Health Equity is Gaining Attention

-Finding: McKinsey research and pulse surveys found that 30% or more of Black, Hispanic and Latino, LGBTQ+, and younger employees said they had considered switching employers due to their health benefits (being inadequate?), even when they had access to the same benefits as other colleagues.
+Finding: McKinsey research found that 30% or more of Black, Hispanic and Latino, LGBTQ+, and younger employees said they had considered switching employers due to their health benefits (being inadequate?), even when they had access to the same benefits as other colleagues

-Key takeaway: In the vast majority of cases, offering health insurance and PTO isn’t enough.
+Key takeaway: Offering health insurance and PTO isn’t enough.
 Business leaders need to actively manage utilization as well as ensure that benefit programs meet a range of potential needs.
 It’s also crucial to continually expand benefits to ensure everyone in the organization has what they need to do their best work.

 McKinsey advises employers to expand benefits to help employees meet basic needs (such as housing and transportation), make sure benefits are easy to access, understand and use (hosting a virtual benefits fair can help with this), and work to build a work culture that doesn’t stigmatize employees for receiving care.
-Organizational leaders should regularly check in with teams and take their input as actionable feedback to ensure the benefits they provide are matching what their teams need.
+Organizational leaders should regularly check in with teams to ensure the benefits they provide are matching what their teams need.
 Adding more unique benefit programs may be extremely appealing to job seekers, so consider mental health specific programs, pet insurance, elder care, tuition assistance programs, and more.